-The form for hourly data can also be used for entering data for selected synoptic hours.
-This is done by disabling the text boxes for non-synoptic hours by clicking the button "Enable synoptic hours only".
-This button is located just below the header information on the hourly form.
-Figure 30 shows the hourly form when key-entry is enabled only for 3 hours.
+The form for hourly data can also be used for entering data for selected hours.
+This is done by disabling the text boxes for only the hours with data by clicking the button "Enable Selected hours only".
+This button is located just below the header information.
+Figure 30 shows the hourly form when key-entry is enabled for synoptic hours data entry.
+To ignore the hours selection and enter data for all hours click again on the same button while it reads "Enable all hours"